campot05/campot05/README.md

 ## Hi, I'm Danylo 👋

-I'm Danylo Trutniev a Frontend Developet with more than 1.5 years of experience.
+I'm Danylo Trutniev a Frontend Developer with more than 1.5 years of experience.

 :mailbox: Reach me out!